luizerajs/valor-tech-interview/README.md

 ## ✏️ Feedback on the challenge

-I found it very interesting to work with Zephyr Cloud, having such an easy and practical deployment process is truly enjoyable and valuable in daily development.
-The challenge was practical and aligned with real-world scenarios, and the Zephyr documentation is clear.
+I found Zephyr Cloud very interesting to work with.
+Having such an easy and practical deployment process was really enjoyable and valuable in the development of the challenge, and I can imagine the confidence and agility it brings in day-to-day work.
+Zephyr's documentation is clear and easy to use.
+The challenge was practical and aligned with real-world scenarios, I didn't focus on premature bundle improvements, but there are several interesting webpack configurations to optimize in production environments.

-If I had more time to improve the implementation, I would:

-* Further separate responsibilities across the codebase
+Improvements I would focus on in the proposed solution:

 * Refine the remote URL flow for better maintainability
 * Apply additional refactoring to each Webpack configuration file